 The Department of Physics and Astronomy offers challenging courses on a variety of subjects.
-Advanced classes usually will have 15-20 students, allowing you to receive a high level of individual attention.
 You'll begin with courses that teach problem-solving skills, logical thinking, and technical skills.
-As you progress, you'll have opportunities to do research.
-You also might decide to participate in one of the many internships available at national laboratories and other facilities.
+Advanced classes usually have 15-20 students, allowing maximum individual attention.
+As you progress through the major, you'll have opportunities to conduct research or participate in one of the many internships available at national laboratories and other facilities.

 - Calculus I–II

 With a few additional physics courses, a double major with Physics is also possible.

 The BA degree program is more suitable than the BS program if you are interested in teaching science at the secondary school level.
 Review the College of Education's Teacher Education Program website for more information.
 Iowa also offers a BS in Science Education.